The-OpenROAD-Project/OpenROAD/docs/user/Build.md

 This adds about 1 minute to compile times and improves the runtime by about 11%.
 If you would like to disable LTO pass `-DLINK_TIME_OPTIMIZATION=OFF` when generating a build.

-### GPU acceleration
-OpenROAD offers experimental GPU acceleration for global placement.
-To enable GPU acceleration and use the CUDA solver, set `-DGPU=true` at cmake time.

-GPU acceleration requires installation of the CUDA Toolkit and GPU driver for your system.
-See [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) for a CUDA installation guide.